 About 4.4 million Australian's, or 1 in 5 people live with disability, meaning they need help with their day to day lives due to disability.
 Within Wollongong 6% or 13,090 people have a need for assistance.
 Other key statistics are:

-- 28% of households with a need for assistance are low income (earn less than \$650/week) compared to 21% of all households. - 14% of people with a need for assistance are unemployed compared to 7% of people without disability - 16% of people with a need for assistance live in social housing compared to 7% of people without disability
+• 28% of households with a need for assistance are low income (earn less than \$650/week) compared to 21% of all households.

+• 14% of people with a need for assistance are unemployed compared to 7% of people without disability

+• 16% of people with a need for assistance live in social housing compared to 7% of people without disability

-On 29 June 2020 Council endorsed the Draft Disability Inclusion Action Plan 2020-2025 for exhibition.
-The draft Plan will replace the Disability Inclusion Action Plan (2016).
-The Plan details the strategies and actions that Council will deliver to enable people with disability to have greater access to Council information, services and facilities.
+The Disability Inclusion Action Plan (2016) details the strategies and actions that Council will deliver to enable people with disability to have greater access to Council information, services and facilities.